*** Applications to the Cultural Burning Grants Program closed 12 noon 10 May 2021. ***

 - the training of staff to build capacity in cultural burning.

-The application process will consist of a single round of project applications.
+The application process consists of a single round of project applications.

 How to apply